-Deputy Division Manager of the Consulting Division
+Deputy Division Manager of Industrial Solution Business Development Division

 - Hisao Nakajima joined NRI in 1988.
 He served as President of NRI Shanghai, the manager of the Business Strategy Consulting Department, President of NRI India, Chairman of NRI Singapore, and President of NRI APAC, before being appointed an NRI Senior Managing Director in 2016.
 He specializes in global business strategies, M&A, and partnering projects, particularly in developing countries, and has written numerous books and papers on securing business footholds in emerging nations.

 Innovation magazine that generates hints for the future